WGLab/dragonstar2019/alignment/README.md

 and you will have
 ```
 SN      0       number of samples:      1
-SN      0       number of records:      2334
+SN      0       number of records:      2041
 SN      0       number of no-ALTs:      0
-SN      0       number of SNPs: 1866
+SN      0       number of SNPs: 1764
 SN      0       number of MNPs: 0
-SN      0       number of indels:       468
+SN      0       number of indels:       277
 SN      0       number of others:       0
-SN      0       number of multiallelic sites:   24
+SN      0       number of multiallelic sites:   0
-SN      0       number of multiallelic SNP sites:       2
+SN      0       number of multiallelic SNP sites:       0
 ```
-Where you can see that less than 5% variants are different between the two sets of called variants.
-But one can try to use quality filer `-i '%QUAL>=20'` to investigate high-quality varriants only to see whether higher overlapping percentage can be obtained.
+Where you can see that the majority of the two sets of called variants are same.

 ### 2. Long read alignment and variants calling